Sustainability

 Making an impact and the ripple effect

-For a decade and counting, Merck for Mothers has worked alongside more than 150+ collaborators in more than 60 global sites to find, test, scale and sustain solutions to reduce maternal mortality.
+Merck for Mothers has worked alongside more than 165 grantees and collaborators in more than 70 countries to find, test, scale and sustain solutions to reduce maternal mortality.

 “Our programs directly reach women and health systems.
-Since 2011, we have helped more than 18 million women have healthier pregnancies and safer childbirths around the world through programs promoting safe, high quality, respectful care,” says Etiebet.
+Since 2011, we’ve reached more than 30 million women globally, helping them have healthier pregnancies and safer childbirths through programs promoting high-quality and respectful care — surpassing our goal of reaching 25 million women by 2025,” said Mark Allen, director of global programs & strategic partnerships, Merck for Mothers.

 people reached through improved access to quality facilities